nrv-ous/http-wrapper/README.md

 # http-wrapper

-Simple wrapper for libcurl that I wrote in a few minutes.
+Little wrapper for libcurl that I wrote up in a few minutes.

 ```cpp
 #include "iostream"